alimness/sabbath-school-resources/src/en/aij/2025-01-bg/02/01-story.md

 {"style":{"image":{"storyTextAlign": "top"}}}
 ![](https://sabbath-school-resources-assets.adventech.io/en/aij/2025-01-bg/assets/02-01.png)
 {"style":{"text":{"color": "#ffffff"}}}
-In the _**beginning**_, before there were white fluffy clouds or fuzzy caterpillars, there was God.
-Before there were twinkly stars or an ocean so blue, God created a special place for you.
-There was so much He would do.
-In _(count with your fingers to six)_ one... two... three... four... five... six days the world would be perfect and new.
-God would fill the earth with colors to see: red, yellow, blue, and green.
-There would be new sounds to hear and tasty food to eat.
-Best of all would be the friends He would meet.
-God is so good, and everything He made for us is good.
+_Sit with your child under a blanket with a flashlight._\
+In the beginning, before there were lion cubs having fun, or cheetahs on the run, there was God.
+Before God created the earth for you and me, it was dark and empty.
+It was so dark (whisper).
+No glimmer of light shone.
+There was no sun or moon, nor twinkling stars to see.
+God had a special plan for Day 1 (hold up one finger).
+The time had come, and He was excited to begin!
+He was going to make a wonderful world for you and me.
+This would be the first day of Creation.
+All was quiet, waiting to see what God would do.
 ^^^
 ^^^
 ![](https://sabbath-school-resources-assets.adventech.io/en/aij/2025-01-bg/assets/02-02.png)
 {"style":{"text":{"color": "#ffffff"}}}
-In the beginning the earth was covered in water.
-There were no playful dolphins or great big whales; no boats ready to set sail.
-God wanted to create a beautiful place for you to be, with animals big _(arms out wide)_ and small _(hands close together)_ for you to see.
-He wanted to make people like you (point to child) and like me _(point to self)_.
-So He did.
-God is so good, and everything He made for us is good.
-In the beginning the earth was empty and dark.
-There were no twinkling stars _(wiggle fingers)_ shining in the darkness; no owls hooting from their nests _(hoo-hoo)_.
-God wanted to create a wonderful world for you to see, filled with light for both day and night.
-He wanted to make a special day for time with you.
-So He did.
-God is so good, and everything He made for us is good.
+Then out of the darkness God’s strong, kind voice echoed across the water: “Let there be light!”
+(Child turns on flashlight.)
+And there was light!
+God spoke, and the darkness was gone!
+Light sparkled across the water covering the earth (wiggle fingers, moving them side to side).
+God created light to brighten each day and separated it from the darkness at night.
+It was the very first morning on earth.
+A morning shimmering with the colors of light.
+God saw the light and said that it was good.
 ^^^
 ^^^
 {"style":{"image":{"storyTextAlign": "top"}}}
 ![](https://sabbath-school-resources-assets.adventech.io/en/aij/2025-01-bg/assets/02-03.png)
-{"style":{"block": {"backgroundColor": "#ffffffad"},"text":{"color": "#000000"}}}
+{"style":{"block": {"backgroundColor": "#02addb66"},"text":{"color": "#ffffff"}}}
-In the beginning God created the heavens and the earth _(point up and down)_ for you and me.
-God filled the earth with grassy fields and honeybees and tumbling streams and crashing seas because He loves you.
-He made the heavens with the sun and moon to see.
-God wanted to create all this for you and me.
-What would God make on Day 1? _(Point to the circle with number 1.)_ God is so good, and everything He made for us is good.
+God made the light to fill the earth on Day 1.
+Can you see light shining all around?
+God’s beautiful light shines each day, a gift of love for you and me  (hug child).
+God’s perfect plan had begun.
+There was much more God would do.
+Each day would bring something new.
+What would He create on Day 2?
+(Hold up two fingers.)\
+(Say together) Thank You, God, for making the light!
 ^^^
 ;;;